 In addition to the requirements stated above, any stockholder who wishes to submit a proposal for inclusion in our proxy materials must comply with Rule 14a-8 promulgated under the Exchange Act.
-For such proposals to be included in our proxy materials relating to our 2024 annual meeting of stockholders, all applicable requirements of Rule 14a-8 must be satisfied and we must receive such proposals no earlier than January 12, 2024 and no later than February 11, 2024.
+For such proposals to be included in our proxy materials relating to our 2025 annual meeting of stockholders, all applicable requirements of Rule 14a-8 must be satisfied and we must receive such proposals no later than December 24, 2024.
 Such proposals must be delivered by mail to our corporate secretary at AlloVir, Inc., 1100 Winter Street, Waltham, Massachusetts 02451.
 We also encourage you to submit any such proposals via email to ir@allovir.com.